turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 Here are some [additional branding resources](/resources/branding_resources) for platforms like LinkedIn, GitHub, and Twitter.

 ## Check for Understanding
+1. Complete this [exit ticket](https://forms.gle/P1jTYeVeE4aDygS88). **Completion of this exit ticket is required for your professional development this module.**

-1. Now, take some time to build out your professional story and your personal brand framework using this **[Professional Story and Branding template](https://docs.google.com/spreadsheets/d/19JdLwk6ENV_Q6qvAlPMvMHoUVSIyLzYPp32pdaxL8Qg/edit?usp=sharing).**
+2. Now, take some time to build out your professional story and your personal brand framework using this **[Professional Story and Branding template](https://docs.google.com/spreadsheets/d/19JdLwk6ENV_Q6qvAlPMvMHoUVSIyLzYPp32pdaxL8Qg/edit?usp=sharing).**

    * Write out your story using the first tab using the 3-act questions.
 Then write 1-2 paragraphs to answer who are you, why are you here, and what's next.
    * Review and complete the branding framework reflection questions.